huaminghuangtw/Evergreen-Notes/Permanent-Notes/Lateral Thinking.md

 ---

-The 3 Stages of Mastery: The Shu Ha Ri model from traditional Japanese martial arts
+# The 3 Stages of Mastery

+> The Shu Ha Ri model from traditional Japanese martial arts

 1. Shu (to obey): Learn to operate according to the rules.
 2. Ha (to break): Begin to challenge and adapt the rules.